 The Light Water Reactor Sustainability (LWRS) program is focused on the following three goals:

 - Developing the fundamental scientific basis to understand, predict, and measure changes in materials and SSCs as they age in environments associated with continued long-term operations of existing nuclear power plants.

 - Applying this fundamental knowledge to develop and demonstrate methods and technologies that support the safe and economical long-term operation of existing nuclear power plants.

 - Researching new technologies to address enhanced nuclear power plant performance, economics, and safety.

 Nuclear power has reliably and economically contributed approximately 20 percent of electrical generation in the United States over the past two decades.
-It remains the single largest contributor (more than 70 percent) of non-greenhouse-gas-emitting electric power generation in the United States.
+It remains the single largest contributor (approximately 56%) of non-greenhouse-gas-emitting electric power generation in the United States.
 Operation of the existing fleet of plants to 60 years, extending the operating lifetimes of those plants beyond 60 years and, where practical, making further improvements in their productivity are essential to support the nation’s energy needs: supply, reliability, and diversity.